Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion: Emergent Scale Selection

 \section{Emergent Scale Selection}

 The SLoD operator provides representations at any scale $\sigma$, but practical systems need to identify \emph{which scales matter}.
-We show that the spectral structure of the underlying graph induces natural scale boundaries that can be detected automatically.
+We show that the spectral structure of the graph Laplacian induces natural boundaries.